 The Wolfram Language is bundled with the Raspberry Pi, so anything your students write in Wolfram Programming Lab can immediately be run on a Raspberry Pi.

-Wolfram Research has been a leader in the educational software area for more than a quarter of a century—and Wolfram Programming Lab builds on the same highly polished deployment and support practices.
+Wolfram Research has been a leader in the educational software area for three decades—and Wolfram Programming Lab builds on the same highly polished deployment and support practices.